Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 For now, when making images for your own assets, please make sure they are all in the size 1000 x 1500 pixels, as the editor will then overlap them perfectly to other layers as well as onto the body.
 Also remember to make a front view and a back view of your asset, if that is needed.

 If your asset is for a female body and covers the breasts, you likely need to make several sized variants for the front view layer that covers the breasts.
-For this purpose, you can download a [set of body templates for different breast sizes on GitHub](https://github.com/Project-Pandora-Game/Documentation/tree/master/asset_creation/templates/).
-Note the `readme.txt` in the body-sub-folder.
-Alternatively, you can simply download the character preview with the chosen pose in the editor as image to draw over yourself.
+For that, you can simply download the character preview with the chosen pose in the editor as image to draw over yourself.
 There is a black download button above the character view in the editor for that.
 Please keep the body slider values at default level before drawing over such an image or your asset images will not fit in-game.

 To dive a bit more into the topic of how many images you likely need:

 - 1 image for things like a hair flower, which needs no dedicated back view as the item is only on the front side of the body (`ABOVE_BODY` layer) and is half visible from behind.
 - 2 images for something like a hat or skirt that is covering both the front and back side of the head (`ABOVE_BODY` as well as `BELOW_BODY` layer).
 If the asset looks exactly the same from both sides, then you could even use the same image for both asset layers and only need to make one image.
-- 6-7 images for something like a bra: one image for the back side of the body (`BELOW_BODY` layer) and 5 images (or one more for the flat variant) for the breast sizes small, medium, large, huge, and extreme, covering the bust above and below (use `ABOVE_BODY` layer and then the same five images reused again on the `BELOW_BREASTS` layer to cover them from the back view, too, as some breast sizes can be wider than the body and are thus visible from behind)
+- 4 images for something like a bra: one image for the back aside of the body (`BELOW_BODY` layer), one for the base of the front side, and 2 images (or one more for the flat variant) for the breast sizes small and large, covering the bust above and below (use `ABOVE_BODY` layer and then the same two images reused again on the `BELOW_BREASTS` layer to cover them from the back view, too, as some breast sizes can be wider than the body and are thus visible from behind)

 Hint: It is likely extremely helpful to go look up existing (similar) assets to the one you want to make.
 You can simply load it in the editor and start editing it so you can see how it was done.
 In many cases you just need to do some small changes, like exchanging image files and renaming things, but can otherwise completely reuse the existing definitions and code.
 Even advanced features outside the asset editor, like modules, can mostly be copied and reused from the code of existing examples with only minor changes.